Pritam Munde

-Dr. Pritam Gopinath Munde (born 17 February 1983) is a doctor and Indian politician who is the current Member of Parliament in the Lok Sabha from Beed.
-In 2014, she won with a margin of 6,96,321 votes - the highest ever in India's electoral history.
-She is the second daughter of former BJP leader Gopinath Munde.
-In 2019 elections she emerged as victorious candidate by defeating Bajrang Sonwane of Nationalist Congress Party by margin of 1.68 lakh votes.
+Pritam Gopinathrao Munde aka "Pritam Tai" (born 17 February 1983) is an Indian politician and doctor who was previously a member of parliament in Lok Sabha from Beed.
+She is the second daughter of late BJP leader Gopinath Munde.
+In the 2019 Lok Sabha elections, she emerged as a victorious candidate by defeating Bajrang Manohar Sonwane of Nationalist Congress Party by a margin of 1.68 lakh votes.
+However, her sister Pankaja Munde stood for that seat in the 2024 Lok Sabha elections and lost to Sonwane.

 Early life

-Pritam was born on 17 February 1983 to Central Cabinet Minister Gopinath Munde and Pradnya Munde.
-She has one elder sister Pankaja Munde and younger sister Yashashari.
+Pritam was born on 17 February 1983 to Central Cabinet Minister & former dy.CM of Maharashtra Gopinath Munde and Pradnya Munde.
+She has one elder sister Pankaja Munde and a younger sister Yashashari.
 She is a niece of Pramod Mahajan, and a cousin to Rahul Mahajan and Poonam Mahajan.
 NCP leader Dhananjay Munde is also her cousin.

 She married Gaurav Khade in 2009 and they have a son named Agastya Khade.
+She is a political figure belonging to the dominant Vanjari community and has held significant roles in Bharatiya Janata Party..